 Cottesloe has a very close fit.
 As it’s a swimsuit it is designed with negative ease so the finished garment measurements will be significantly smaller than your body.
 Don’t let this scare you.
 Swimsuits need to fit very close to your body so that they stay in place in the water.
-The covereage around your seat and crotch is generous so that you can feel comfortable to move around all the time, as is the coverage around the bust and underarm.
+The coverage around your seat and crotch is generous so that you can feel comfortable moving around all the time, as is the coverage around the bust and underarm.

 As with all of our patterns, Cottesloe sizes 0-20 have been drafted for a 2″ (5cm) difference between the upper bust and full bust measurement.
 Cottesloe Curve sizes 14-30 have been drafted for a 4” (10cm) difference between the upper bust and full bust measurement.
 The Curve pattern is drafted with the same style and design details but with a curvy figure in mind.

-As you can see there is more over all ease in the bust of the Curve pattern, as well as more bust coverage in neckline and underarm.
-You may also notice that more ease exists in the bikini top than the full suit and this is due to the open back nature of the full suit.
+As you can see there is more overall ease in the bust of the Curve pattern, as well as more bust coverage in the neckline and underarm.
+You may also notice that more ease exists in the bikini top than in the full suit and this is due to the open back nature of the full suit.
 Torso length is slightly shorter and the straps and back ties are wider for more support.